When you sleep on an air mattress, do you wake up in the middle of the night cold and can’t figure out why?

 Raised Metal Frames

-For those of us who want a simple solution that won’t break our bank account, metal frames are perfect.
-Metal frames come in various options with sizes in twin, full, queen, and king.
-Air mattress on folding frames are perfect for easy storage if you are looking for something to raise your mattress for occasional uses such as overnight guests or camping.
+Metal frames come in twin, full, queen, and king sizes.
+Air mattresses on folding frames are perfect for easy storage if you want something to raise your mattress for occasional uses such as overnight guests or camping.

 Twin and Queen size folding cot beds provide a solution for raising air beds off the ground.
 This may not be suitable for long-term use but rather for short-term.